felfranke/spikeval/doc/source/index.rst

 Welcome to spikeval's documentation!
 ====================================

-This package is the evaluation backend for the Spike Sorting Evaluation website hosted
+This package is the evaluation backend for the Spike Sorting Analysis website hosted

 .. automodule:: spikeval